clsty/20-20-Rule/README.md

 The original simple script `scriptReminder.sh` is still available for those who prefer a minimal implementation without system tray support.

+## Credits
+- This project is originally a fork of [ShahzamanRai/20-20-Rule](https://github.com/ShahzamanRai/20-20-Rule).
+- It's mainly written by AI (with manually testing and tweaking later).

 ## License

-This project is open source.
-Feel free to use and modify as needed.
+MIT License